 Less than 2 hours away from Athens, Spetses is one of the most famous islands near the Greek capital.
 Its proximity to the rest of the Saronic islands makes Spetses a good base for island hopping in the Saronic Gulf!

 Immediately upon arriving in Spetses, you’ll realize that this island oozes vintage charm.
-Full of elegant mansions, boutique hotels, and narrow alleys, it emits a cosmopolitan aura.
+Full of elegant mansions, amazing hotels, and narrow alleys, it emits a cosmopolitan aura.
 Oh, and did we mention the car ban?
 You’ll only see bicycles and carriages moving on the roads of Spetses!
 This, of course, makes Spetses a go-to destination for peaceful holidays away from the hustle and bustle.

 Overall, Spetses manages to combine traditional and modern elements perfectly!

 Greek island: Andros – Distance from Athens: 1 hour and 10 minutes

 Andros is an island well-known to the Greeks, thanks to its proximity to Athens and its natural beauty.
 In fact, Andros is the greenest island of the Cyclades.
 Carpeted with lush vegetation, Andros is the ultimate destination for nature lovers.
 Hiking is unsurprisingly a popular activity to do in Andros, as many hiking paths cross the island!

 Except for its natural beauty, though Andros stands out for its cosmopolitan charm.
 The island’s capital, Chora Andros, is full of elegant mansions and neoclassical buildings that will make you feel transported to another era.
 Seriously, the architecture of Andros will make you fall even deeper in love with this island!